 The currently popular view of modern linguistics argues that there is only one past tense in English, the "past".
-This can be very confusing for students, whether they are native speakers or learners of English; besides it not the only way of defining tenses since linguistics is an art, not an exact science.
+This is a view that can be very confusing for students, whether they are native speakers or learners of English; besides it not the only way of defining tenses since linguistics is an art, not an exact science.
 There is no "right" way of defining tenses, and other definitions are just as valid.

 The three past tenses of English all have simple and progressive forms, as illustrated below.
 These tenses can be used in the active, as in the examples on this page, or the passive.

 All of these forms can also be used with a progressive aspect.